hainamzsd/DDDD/loop/tasks.md

 - This repository contains the **MOBILE APP** codebase (production-ready)
 - The `INSTRUCTION_WEB.md` file describes a **SEPARATE WEB PLATFORM PROJECT** (not yet started)
 - See `PROJECT_STATUS.md` for clarification on the two projects
+- All code is committed and pushed - ready for infrastructure team to begin deployment

-The codebase is **stable, tested, documented, and ready for production deployment**.
+The codebase is **stable, tested, documented, committed, and ready for production deployment**.